Stocks close lower Wednesday as bond yields resume their climb

-Technology companies are leading stocks lower on Wall Street in afternoon trading Wednesday as another rise in bond yields rattles investors.
+Stocks closed lower Wednesday as another rise in bond yields fueled concerns on Wall Street that higher inflation is on the way as the economy picks up.

-The S&P 500 was down 0.7% as of 3:05 p.m.
-Eastern time, shedding an early gain.
-The benchmark index is on track for its second straight loss after clocking its best day in nine months on Monday.
-Technology companies bore the brunt of the selling, pulling the S&P 500's tech sector down 2.1%.
-Microsoft and Apple were both down more than 2%.
+The S&P 500 dropped 1.3%,shedding an early gain.
+The pullback is the benchmark index's second straight loss after clocking its best day in nine months on Monday.
+Technology companies bore the brunt of the selling, pulling the S&P 500's tech sector down 2.5%.
+Microsoft and Apple were both fell more than 2%.

-Bond yields were headed higher after easing a day earlier.
-The yield on the benchmark 10-year Treasury note rose to 1.47% from 1.41%.
+U.S. government bond yields rose after easing a day earlier.
+The yield on the benchmark 10-year Treasury note climbed to 1.47% from 1.41%.

 On the flipside, banks benefit when bond yields rise, because it allows them to charge higher rates on mortgages and many other kinds of loans.
-Financial sector stocks were bucking the broader market slide.
-JPMorgan Chase, Bank of America and Wells Fargo were up more than 2%.
+Financial sector stocks were among the biggest gainers Wednesday.
+Bank of America and Citigroup added more than 2%.

 “The good news to remember is there are other groups taking the baton,” said Ryan Detrick, chief investment strategist for LPL Financial, referring to banks and energy companies benefiting from higher rates, even as tech stocks take a hit.